radumarias/rencfs/README.md

 In progress:

 - ensure file integrity by saving each change to WAL, so on crash or power loss on next start we apply the pending changes.
-This makes the write operations atomic.
+This makes the write operations atomic
 - multiple writes in parallel to the same file, ideal for torrent like applications

 # Stack